EvanHerman/WP-SVG-Icons-WordPress-Plugin/README.md

 **Icomoon Icon Font Importer**

 *Note:* The number of custom icons allowed in the free version is limited to 10 icons.
-If you require more than 10 custom icons on your site, please <a href="https://www.wpicons.com/pricing/?discount=LITEUPGRADE&utm_source=wp-plugin&utm_medium=readme&utm_campaign=lite-upgrade" title="Upgrade Now!">upgrade to the pro version</a> to allow for an un-restricted number of icons to be used on your site.
+If you require more than 10 custom icons on your site, please <a href="https://www.wpicons.com/pricing/?discount=LITEUPGRADE&utm_source=wp-plugin&utm_medium=readme&utm_campaign=lite-upgrade" title="Upgrade Now!" target="_blank">upgrade to the pro version</a> to allow for an un-restricted number of icons to be used on your site.

 http://www.youtube.com/watch?v=8bRny8gW2_k